Automakers' Growing Interest in Space

 Advertisements

-Looking ahead, the synergy between low orbit satellite communications and automotive innovation could provide a substantial opportunity in the realm of autonomous vehicles
+Looking ahead, the synergy between low orbit satellite communications and automotive innovation could provide a substantial opportunity in the realm of autonomous vehicles.
+Liu emphasized that in regions where ground-based signals are sparse, such as remote deserts or mountainous areas, satellite communication can facilitate continuous updates to navigation systems, ensuring that vehicles can operate autonomously without traditional connectivity.

 Leave a Comment